You’re asking yourself questions as a complete beginner:

 If you’re a lean person, you might see decent result right off the bat as muscle will show easier.
 But if your goal is to look pretty massive, this will take you a few years.
 Anyway, the fastest you want to improve, the smarter and harder you have to train.

-If you want to reach an advanced level like the one displayed down below, it will take you at least 6-7 years.
+The amount of time you commit to diet and sleep, for example, will determine how quickly you progress.
+If you want to reach an advanced level like the one displayed down below, it will take you 4+ years and depends on how you train, your recovery, and your genetics (proportions).

 I know it’s not pleasant to hear this, but it’s honest.
+Fitness is a lifelong commitment, and you should focus on longer goals and make the best of each workout.
 Once you have reached this type of physique though, you will always have a good physique if you decide to maintain, and this, for the rest of your life.

 You’ve seen above comparisons in what you can achieve naturally.
 For the average dedicated and serious person, it represents well what’s achievable, but if you’re super serious and prioritise the gym more, those results can be attained quicker.